tjko/fanpico/README.md

 ## Hardware
-Fanpico is Open Source Hardware, reference design is provided for the "0804" model (8 fan outpus and 4 motherboard fan inputs), and "0804D" model that adds OLED display support (hence the "D" suffix).
+Fanpico is Open Source Hardware, reference design is provided for the "0804" model (8 fan outputs and 4 motherboard fan inputs), and "0804D" model that adds OLED display support (hence the "D" suffix).

 Additional models with different combinations of fan inputs/outputs could be easily designed (takining into account limitations of Raspberry Pi Pico I/O limits).
 New and improved PCB models/designs are most welcome.

-Model "0804" withouth display:
+Model "0804" without display (with straight connectors):

 ![Fanpico-0804](images/fanpico-0804.jpg)

-Model "0840D" with 1.3" OLED display directly mounted:
+Model "0840D" with 1.3" OLED display directly mounted (with right-angle connectors):

 [![Fanpico-0804D](images/fanpico-0804D.jpg)](images/fanpico-0804D-large.jpg)